RoBorregos/Home-Docs/docs/2024/Integration/troubleshooting/JavierAGXFlashing.md

 We repeated the steps changing the value of `0x02` to `0xfc` and the CRC value to `0xdb`.
 After doing this, the SDK Manager was able to flash the device successfully.

-## Thanks to the internal response
+## Thanks to the internal response team for this incident:
 - Leonardo Llanas.
 - Diego Hernandez.
 - Gerardo Fregoso.
 - Oscar Arreola.